claytonschroeder/caribou/README.md

 For example, if you copy a file called my_image.png into the assets folder, once webpack builds and copies assets into build you can access it using `http://localhost:8000/build/my_image.png`.

+### Database Config

+You will need to configure your personal database credentials in a .env file.

+DB_NAME=[your database name]
+DB_USERNAME=[your username]
+DB_PASSWORD=[your password]

+!!!THIS VERSION CURRENTLY RELIES ON SEEDED DATA!!!

+migrate the latest version of the database by executing: npm run knex migrate:latest
+Then seed the database by executing: npm run knex seed:run

 ### Linting

 This boilerplate project includes React ESLint configuration.